hortenbach/weathershield/README.md

 At the moment we use the DarkSky API.

 In order to store access data and keys we have (to create) a folder named "data".
+There you have to create a file with your DarkSky token named DarkSkyAPIkey.txt or a file named metero with your id in the first line and psw in the second line.

 ##ABOUT: